jixuni/web_scrape/README.md

 Work in progres.
 This app I created to learn more about web scraping and and es6 syntax.
 This web scraping app will scrape all the url job listing on a craiglist page and then run another scrape on every single url it scrape and grabs the data from those urls.

-If it does not show up initial refresh the page, the is scraping more than 100 web pages.
+If the data does not show up initial refresh the page, the app is scraping more than 100 web pages.

 ## Getting Started